olivier-heurtier/sphinxcontrib-requirement/doc/requirement1.rst

     This is a requirement of |product| with a substitution

 .. req:req:: This is a requirement with a very very very very very very very very very very very very very very very very very very very very very very very very very very very long title
+    :priority: 1

-    This is a requirement with a very long title
+    This is a requirement with a very very very long title

 Customization Examples
 ----------------------